-Illustration No. 33.-View of the Distributor with cover removed, showing automatic advance mechanism and various points referred to in the text.
+Illustration No. 33.-View of the distributor with cover removed, showing automatic advance mechanism and various points referred to in the text.
+On the latest models a micro. adjustment is fitted below the distributor so that small variations can be made with accuracy.